aleksandermpiekarz/Eclipse_Poland-praktyki_letnie-drugi_etap/README.md

 # Eclipse_Poland-praktyki_letnie-drugi_etap
-String Calculator, a task prepared as part of the recruitment for an internship in eclipse.
+String Calculator, a task prepared as part of the recruitment for an internship in Eclipse Poland.

 Each task was completed with a commit.
 Final corrections and additional comments can be found after the last commit.